 Encrypted input bucket

-• If using an AWS KMS key for the machine learning (ML) storage volume in the resource configuration of your job, the IAM policy must allow kms:CreateGrant action.
-For more information, see Using grants.
-For more information about encrypting the ML storage volume, see Protect data at rest using encryption.
+You might use an AWS KMS key for the machine learning (ML) storage volume in the resource configuration of your job.
+If you use an AWS KMS key, then the IAM policy must allow the kms:CreateGrant action.
+For more information, see Grants in AWS KMS.

-• When using the Python SDK and implementing an abstraction of the estimator.EstimatorBase class, you must pass the output_kms_key and volume_kms_key parameters through kwargs keyword arguments.
-This must be done regardless of their documented presence in the inheriting class.
-For more information, see Estimators.
+When you use the Python SDK and implement an abstraction of the estimator.EstimatorBase class, pass the output_kms_key and volume_kms_key parameters through kwargs keyword arguments.
+Take this action regardless of the documented presence of the output_kms_key and volume_kms_key parameters in the inheriting class.
+For more information, see Estimators on the Amazon SageMaker Python SDK website.

 Permissions boundaries

-If you define permissions boundaries for the execution role, then SageMaker can execute only the actions that are allowed by both the IAM policy and the permissions boundaries.
-Be sure that the IAM policy and the permissions boundaries allow the required Amazon S3 actions.
+If you define permissions boundaries for the execution role, then SageMaker AI only runs actions that are allowed by both the IAM policy and the permissions boundaries.
+Make sure that the IAM policy and the permissions boundaries allow the required Amazon S3 actions.

 Bucket policies

-If the input bucket uses a bucket policy, then be sure that the bucket policy allows the execution role to perform the required Amazon S3 actions.
-For more information about bucket policies, see Policies and permissions in Amazon S3.
+If the input bucket uses a bucket policy, then the bucket policy must allow the execution role to perform the required Amazon S3 actions.

-Here's an example of a bucket policy that denies access to the SageMaker execution role and causes an AccessDenied error:
+The following is an example of a bucket policy that denies access to the SageMaker AI execution role and causes an AccessDenied error:

 {